CARTER'S SUNFLOWERS CIC

 Our Curriculum

 The children at Carter’s Sunflowers all have complex communication and learning needs.
 We recognise their individual strengths as well as their individual needs and plan for their success.
 All of our children are unique however, we aim to provide a low arousal environment to aid the level of stimulation and give all children the best opportunity to access learning.
 We do this by offering a curriculum based on the fundamentals of communication.
 Research shows that communication gives access to all other aspects of learning and the curriculum.
-If the fundamentals of communication are not learnt all of other learning is disrupted and the child is disadvantaged emotionally, socially and cognitively (Nind, 2012)
+If the fundamentals of communication are not learnt all other learning is disrupted and the child is disadvantaged emotionally, socially and cognitively (Nind, 2012)

 Intention